mikeitrain1/nvim/README.md

 # my neovim config
-this is my neovim config no more ide's
+My neovim config with lsp and autocomplete and personal settings.